Euvaz/Squiddie/README.md

 # Chimpanzino

-Chimpanzino is a small Discord chat bot created to serve the needs of it's authors' by providing them with several features that they haven't found in other bots.
+Chimpanzino is a small Discord chat bot created to serve the needs of it's authors' by providing them with several features that they would prefer to have more control over.

-These features include displaying exchange rates for several cryptocurrencies, creating a feed of popular Hacker News posts in a channel or giving approximate location of an IP address.
+These features include displaying exchange rates for several cryptocurrencies, generating a feed of the most recent Hacker News posts, or giving general information relating to a provided IP address.

 ## How to use Chimpanzino?